kamildomagalski/Furry_Game/README.md

 # Furry_Game

+## About
-A Furry Game provided by CodersLab as a exercise during the bootcamp
+> A simple JavaScript game based on resources provided by CodersLab as a exercise during the bootcamp.
+> My task was to use Classes to make logic for the game.

+## Technologies
+* JavaScript
+* Sass
+* Webpack

+## Play the game, give yourself some entertainment!